benchase33/blog_copy/_posts/2022-06-26-prop_scores.md

 ## Estimating Propensity Scores

-<a id = 'footnote-1-ref'></a>The first step is to estimate the probability each individual is treated using a logistic regression model<sup>[1](#myfootnote1)</sup> (i.e., propensity scores).
+The first step is to estimate the probability each individual is treated using a logistic regression model (i.e., propensity scores).
 Here, we'll include the confounder we are worried about, age, as a predictor in the model.
 The propensity score for each individual will represent the probability that individual receives treatment given their age.
 These probabilities are plotted below:

 <p align="center">
 <img height="250" src="https://benchase33.github.io/testing.github.io/assets/prop_scores_img/probabilities.png">